lorossi/THEY-SEE-YOU/README.md

 ## Technical stuff

 The whole animation is rendered in a surprisingly smooth manner on a JS canvas.
 The eyes are placed before everything else is drawn using a circle packing algorithm.
-It takes way less than I was anticipating, only taking a few milliseconds to place all the eyes.
+It takes way less than I was anticipating, as it takes only a few milliseconds to find space for all the eyes.

 ## Output